 The simple answer is people use them and they work.

-According to a study by Eccolo Media, 84% of businesses find white papers either extremely or moderately influential in their purchasing decisions.
+According to a study by Eccolo Media, 84% of businesses find white papers either extremely or moderately.

 The study also found that 77% of business decision-makers said they read one or more white papers last year.